Shakil-Shajol/Desktop-POS/ReadME.txt

-First Open Sql Script in SSMS an execute.
+First Open Sql Script in SSMS and execute.
 Then open the sln file in Visual Studio, run the Project.